SunsetFi/stationeers-api-mod/README.md

 Gets an array of all device things.

+### POST /api/devices/query

+Queries devices.

+Each body property takes an array of values, using `OR` logic.
+A device will match if it matches any item in the list.

+By default, all body properties are treated with `OR` logic.
+That is, if a device matches any of the properties, it will be included.
+This can be changed to `AND` logic by setting `matchIntersection` to true, which will include a device only if it matches at least one value for every given body property.

+#### Body

+- `referenceIds` (string array, optional): An array of reference ids to filter by.
+- `prefabNames` (string array, optional): An array of prefab names to filter by.
+- `prefabHashes` (int array, optional): An array of prefab hashes to filter by.
+- `displayNames` (string array, optional): An array of display names to filter by.
+- `dataNetworkIds` (string array, optional): An array of data network ids to filter by.
+- `matchIntersection` (boolean, optional): Whether to require an intersection of all filters per device.

 #### Query Params

 - `prefabName` (optional): Only return devices with the given prefab name.